BrandCards/semantics3-python/README.md

 API documentation can be found at https://www.semantics3.com/docs/

-_NOTE_ : Semantics3 Python API Library isn't fully compatible with Python3.
-The library is best used on Python 2.7
+_NOTE_ : Semantics3 Python API Library is in beta

 ## Installation
 semantics3 can be installed through pip: